 - Hourly rates for app development increase from East to West.
-Companies with representatives in the US/EU have higher rates than those who do not.
+Companies with representatives in the US/EU have higher rates than those who live elsewhere.

-- Expenses don’t end with launch of your app.
+- Expenses don’t end with launching your app.
 Factor in maintenance costs, costs for subscriptions, and updates.

 Businesses can build a strong mobile presence in other ways:

-Businesses can use any of the above-three options to provide basic functionality for users to easily access via a mobile browser (e.g., read news, write commentaries, search in a catalog, change model color, etc.).
+Businesses use these options to provide basic functionality for users to easily access via a mobile browser (e.g., read news, write commentaries, search in a catalog, change model color, etc.).

 2. A mobile website is a website specifically developed for mobile devices and contains simplified design and functionality.

-3. A Web app is basically a website page that enables users to interact with dynamic content.
+3. A Web app is basically a website page that lets users interact with dynamic content.
 And, it adjusts to user screen size.

 Pros of responsive and mobile websites compared to mobile apps:

-- Cost effective – websites are cheaper to develop and maintain.
+- Cost effective – cheaper to develop and maintain.

-- Visible – they can be easily found via Google search.
+- Visible – can be found easily via Google search.

 - Accessible – all devices can access websites.
-Not so with mobile apps.
+Not true with mobile apps.
 Mobile apps are platform specific (Android apps are incompatible with iOS device and vice versa).

 However, mobile apps are a better option for the following reasons:

-- Users need to work with your service.
+- Users can work offline with your service.